swyxio/react-static-mdx/content/talks/pending.md

   - Conf https://www.youtube.com/channel/UC8bRyfU7ycLXnEBfvdorpUg
   - Hackathon https://hackathon.freecodecamp.org/

+> Hi Organizers!
+I'd love a chance to lead a workshop for your folks on React, Gatsby, and serverless authentication and function execution.
+I believe many attendees will have passing familiarity with them but don't use them in their day jobs, and would like to attend a session to ramp up on this.
+I would love to be their guide.

 ## Hooked on Change

 React Hooks are finally here!
 Nothing's changed, yet everything's changed.